duesnate/nn-inference-fpga/project_report.rst

 Streaming Accelerator Architectures
 -----------------------------------

 Streaming accelerator architectures are characterized as having each of its layers individually instantiated in logic with parameters optimized for a specific model.
-Each layer will have data streaming out to the following operation while data from the preceeding stage will flow in.
+Each layer will have data streaming out to the following operation while data from the preceding stage will flow in.
 This happens for all layers concurrently such that utilization of the implemented resources is maximized.
 An advantage of the streaming approach is that feature data between operations does not require the use of off-chip memory access.
 This alleviates memory bandwidth while improving the achievable classification latency.

 .. figure:: figs/streaming_architecture.png